vuejs/rfcs/active-rfcs/0000-vuex-module-api.md

 ```

 After registering a module object, it will store the registered module path and namespace string under the hood so that the user do not have to specify it by their hand.
 The module object has to be unique in a store because of this behaviour.
+A warning message will be printed if the user uses one module object in multiple places in a store.

 If the user wants to reuse a module in serveral places in a store, they need to clone it by using `clone` method: